stoplightio/docs-gen3/on-prem/authentication/ldap.md

+# LDAP

-# LDAP for Active Directory
+Stoplight supports LDAP authentication, including LDAP for Active Directory.

 These instructions assume you have already configured your LDAP server.